 Formed in 1911, Tsinghua University has a global reputation for excellence in engineering and computer science and is a core member of the Chinese C9 League of elite universities.
 It is particularly noted for its research contributions in electrical engineering, which play a massive role in the development and maintenance of China’s vast state power grid.

-Due to the political influence that many of its graduates go on to seize (the current Chinese leader, Xi Jinping, is a chemical engineering alumnus), Tsinghua is a popular choice for ambitious candidates; as a result, it has one of the most competitive admissions processes in the country.
+Due to the political influence that many of its graduates go on to seize (Xi Jinping, is a chemical engineering alumnus), Tsinghua is a popular choice for ambitious candidates; as a result, it has one of the most competitive admissions processes in the country.
 Those who do make it in, though, will spend their next three years at one of the most resource-rich universities in the world, as well as making life-changing connections.

 Location: Singapore, Singapore